tothur/Respiratory-Virus-Dashboard/Qubit/amazonas esőerdő tipping.md

-# Fordulóponthoz közelít az amazonasi esőerdő nagy része
+# Embargó Hétfő 17:00 - Fordulóponthoz közelít az amazonasi esőerdő nagy része

 The Amazon rainforest may be nearing a tipping point of rainforest dieback —the point where rainforest will turn to savannah — with signs of resilience loss being found in over 75% of its area since the early 2000s, according to observational evidence presented in Nature Climate Change.